About Catherine MacDiarmid

 Catherine is an artist who reaches beneath the obvious.
 In doing so she creates more than just a painting.
 Whole other identities or personas are captured in her work.

 She has twice been selected for the prestigious BP Portrait Award, 2001 and 2002, and her work is included in the first 500 Portraits, a book by the National Portrait Gallery, 2011.
-Catherine appeared in Sky Portrait Artist of the Year 2014 and 2017 painting Ashley Jenson and Ross Kemp both of whom chose her Portrait of them to keep.
+Catherine appeared in Sky Portrait Artist of the Year 2014, 2018 and 2019 painting Ashley Jenson, Ross Kemp, Georgina Campbell and Courtney Pine, reaching the semi finals in 2019.

-Catherine has won various awards including the Pegasus Art Prize in Artist and Illustrators Artist of the Year 2017, second prize in the Royal Birmingham Society of Artists 2016, and first prize in the Brewery Open 2002, amongst others.
-Catherine was elected a member of the prestigious Lakes Artists Society in 2014 and exhibits regularly in their summer exhibition in Grasmere.
+Catherine has won various awards including the Pegasus Art Prize in Artist and Illustrators Artist of the Year 2017, the Alec Morrison Watercolour Award 2020 and second prize in the Royal Birmingham Society of Artists in 2016, and first prize in the Brewery Open 2002, amongst others.
+Catherine was elected a member of the prestigious Lakes Artists Society in 2014 and the Contemporary British Portrait Painters in 2018.
 She is also a founder member of Green Door Artists in Kendal and South Lakes.

 She teaches a variety of art courses at the acclaimed Brewery Arts Centre in Kendal, and also works leading Art Holidays for HF Holidays and Higham Hall.
 She has also delivered one off workshops and demonstrations for secondary schools 6th formers, various art societies and the Abbot Hall Museum and Art Gallery.